-X-ray and Observational Astronomy is the largest research group in the department, comprising 12 academic staff, 33 research/support staff and 16 PhD students.
+X-ray and Observational Astronomy is the largest research group in the department.
 A full list of group members and contact details can be viewed here.

 The group originated in the early 1960s and has been a world leader in X-ray Astronomy ever since.
 More recently, activities have diversified across the whole electromagnetic spectrum into gamma ray, UV, visible and infra-red astronomy using both space and ground-based observatories.
 For a history of the group see the Group History page.